 Openly was founded in 2017 in Boston by Ty Harris, a former Liberty Mutual executive, and Matt Wielbut, previously of Elements Insurance and Goldman Sachs.
 The company markets itself as aiming to use artificial intelligence to make the process of buying home insurance more efficient and affordable.

-The company is a managing general agent, meaning it does not write its own policies or handle its own claims.
-Openly's policies are underwritten by Clear Blue Insurance subsidiary Rock Ridge, and claims are managed by Crawford.
+The company began as a managing general agent, meaning it did not write its own policies or handle its own claims.
+Some of Openly's policies are underwritten by Clear Blue Insurance, a subsidiary of Rock Ridge, and claims are managed by Crawford.
+In 2022, the company launched the Openly Insurance Company, which will directly issue policies.